 The MSW is offered in person at the main campus and as a fully online program.
-After completion of the foundation year, students enrolled in the main campus program will choose one of two concentrations for their second academic year of study: advanced direct practice (ADP) or community and organizational impact (COI).
+After completion of the foundation year, students enrolled in the main campus program will choose one of two concentrations for their second academic year of study: advanced direct practice (ADP) or social and organizational impact (SOI).
 Students enrolled in the online campus program will choose the ADP concentration.

 Students can also explore the Master of Social Work/Juris Doctor concurrent degree program that is offered with the UA Little Rock William H. Bowen School of Law.

 Regular admission to the Master of Social Work program requires: